Mirror Symmetry for Quiver Algebroid Stacks: Representation theory of category by algebroid stacks

 In this paper, we will use the Fukaya category that also includes compact oriented spin immersed Lagrangians as objects.
 Their Floer theory was defined in \cite{AJ}, generalizing the construction of \cite{FOOO} for smooth Lagrangians.

 Let $X$ be a symplectic manifold, $\mathbb{L}\rightarrow X$ a compact spin oriented unobstructed Lagrangian immersion with transverse doubly self-intersection points.
-The space of Floer cochains is where $p$ are doubly self-intersection points and $p_-,p_+$ are its preimage. $(p_{-},p_+),(p_+,p_{-})$ are treated as Floer generators that jump from one branch to the other at the angles of a holomorphic polygon.
+Recall that $\mathbb{L}$ is said to be unobstructed if $m_0^\bL = 0$.
+The space of Floer cochains is where $p$ are doubly self-intersection points and $p_-,p_+$ are its preimage. $(p_{-},p_+),(p_+,p_{-})$ are treated as Floer generators that jump from one connected component in the normalization to the other at the angles of a holomorphic polygon.
 For $C^\bullet(\bL)$, we shall use Morse model.
-Namely, we take a Morse function on each component of (the domain of) $\bL$, and $C^\bullet(\bL)$ is defined as the formal $\C$-span of the critical points.
-The Floer theory is defined by counting holomorphic pearl trajectories \cite{Oh-Zhu,BC,FOOO-can,Sheridan-CY}.
+Namely, we take a Morse function on each component of (the domain of) $\bL$, and $C^\bullet(\bL)$ is defined as the formal $\Lambda$-span of the critical points.
+The Floer theory is defined by counting pseudo-holomorphic pearl trajectories \cite{Oh-Zhu,BC,FOOO-can,Sheridan-CY}.
+The chain model depends on the choice of Morse function and other auxiliary data such as almost complex structure and Kuranishi perturbations.

+If the Lagrangian has trivial Maslov class, we can take the Morse grading as the grading for Floer theory.
+In general, due to the presence of discs with different Maslov indices, grading is only well-defined over $\Z_2$ and we take the Morse grading modulo two.

 By using homotopy method \cite{FOOO,CW15}, the algebra can be made to be unital.
 See \cite[Section 2.2 and 2.3]{KLZ} for detail in the case of Morse model.
 The unit is denoted by $1_\mathbb{L}$.
 It is homotopic to the formal sum of the maximum points of the Morse functions on all components (representing the fundamental class), denoted by $1^{\blacktriangledown}_\mathbb{L}$.
 Namely, $1_\mathbb{L}-1_\mathbb{L}^{\blacktriangledown}=m_1(1_\mathbb{L}^h)$ (assuming $\mathbb{L}$ bounds no non-constant disc of Maslov index zero).